codingupastorm/sc-docs/docs/smart-contracts-basic-theory.rst

 STRAT - gas for Stratis smart contracts
 -------------------------------

 Smart contracts require gas to run.
 How much gas they need relates to how many instructions they contain.
-Gas is an additional expenditure to trasaction fees.
+Gas is an additional expenditure to transaction fees.
 For example, if you send money to a smart contract, you must pay normal transaction fees and the cost in gas for any methods you call on the smart contract.

 .. note::
     Stratis smart contracts use STRAT as gas.
 As this this is an Alpha release, you will use test STRAT, which are referred to as TSTRAT during this document.